Would you agree with me, when I say: “Avoiding costly travel mistakes should be your number one priority when organizing your next trip?”

 But then again, I was never good at packing light and it never encumbered me in the last.
 Actually, I like to pack for all possibilities (smart, not 20 outfits I don’t need) as I tend to travel very versatile.
 I’ll often start the day at my luxury hotel’s brunch, hit the mountains and go to the opera in the evening, followed up by a visit to an underground club for ambitious electronic music.
 Could do it all in the same outfit, but might get some unwanted stares. lol.

-And here, at the end, I got something special for you: a little downloadable checklist for your next trip (printer friendly, so don’t expect colorful graphics!):
+And here, in the end, I got something special for you: a little downloadable checklist for your next trip (printer friendly, so don’t expect colorful graphics!):

 Download my checklist